Choppalibhargav/calculate-stocks/README.md

 # calculate stock
-This is an app which checks your birthday is palindrome or not.This app is made up of vanilla js.It will also indicate when the palindrome date will appear
+This app is made up of vanilla js.
+This app calculate the given stock details and tells the profit,loss,profit percentage and loss percentage.I hope you will enjoy This